nguyenhoangdouyen/nguyenhoangdouyen/README.md

 ## 👋 About Me

-Transitioning into Data Analytics from a background in FMCG and E-commerce, I leverage over two years of experience in Trade and Commercial roles to drive strategic decision-making.
+Transitioning into **Data Analytics** from a background in **FMCG and E-commerce**, I leverage over two years of experience in **Trade and Commercial** roles to drive strategic decision-making.
 Passionate about uncovering insights from complex data, I am honing my analytical skills to enable data-driven business growth.

 ---